60 Degrees F To C

 The Scientific Basis of Temperature Conversion

 The conversion formula isn't arbitrary; it's derived from the relationship between the Fahrenheit and Celsius scales.
-The formula reflects the different sizes of the degree increments and the difference in their zero points.
-The factor 5/9 represents the ratio of the size of one Celsius degree to one Fahrenheit degree.
+That's why the factor 5/9 represents the ratio of the size of one Celsius degree to one Fahrenheit degree.
+That's why the formula reflects the different sizes of the degree increments and the difference in their zero points.
 Subtracting 32 accounts for the difference in the zero points of the two scales.

 Practical Applications of Fahrenheit to Celsius Conversion